-We started the Wisconsin Englishes Project with a focus on, you guessed it, English, but quickly realized that we had powerful connections to work happening on campus involving a wide range of languages spoken in Wisconsin.
-WEP collaborators and others are involved in a wide range of projects, from assisting Native communities with language revitalization to documenting immigrant languages and how and why those communities have shifted or are shifting to English.
-A lot of our featured articles on the Wisconsin Englishes Project website introduce you to particular languages and projects we are involved in.
+As noted on the ‘welcome’ page, this project started out as the Wisconsin Englishes Project with a focus on, you guessed it, English, but we quickly realized that we had powerful connections to work happening on campus involving a wide range of languages spoken in Wisconsin.
+This change is reflected in our name change to Wisconsin Languages.
+WIL collaborators and others are involved in a wide range of projects, from assisting Native communities with language revitalization to documenting immigrant languages and working to understand how and why those communities have shifted or are shifting to English.
+A lot of our featured articles on the Wisconsin Languages website introduce you to particular languages and projects we are involved in.

 When groups of people move, this often leads to language contact and bilingualism.
 In such settings, new generations often speak what we now call “heritage languages,” a notion that Rothman (2009: 159) defines this way: “A language qualifies as a heritage language if it is a language spoken at home or otherwise readily available to young children, and crucially this language is not a dominant language of the larger (national) society.”
 Heritage bilinguals are a tremendous resource for our society and a body of research points to concrete advantages for bilingual individuals, not just economically and socially, but also cognitively (see work by Bialystok and colleagues).
 An excellent introduction to heritage languages, broadly speaking, is Maria Polinsky’s 2018 book.